 What Is Voluntary Surrender?

 Voluntary surrender is a last resort option involving a car owner opting to give up their vehicle to their lender because they cannot pay back their car loan.
 While voluntary surrender is a better option than having your vehicle repossessed, it may, unfortunately, have a detrimental effect on your credit score.
-Voluntary surrender will significantly affect your credit scores for years and may hinder your ability to find approval on car loans in the future.
+Voluntary surrender will significantly affect your credit scores for years and may hinder your ability to find approval for car loans in the future.
+It may also be particularly difficult to buy a new car with bad credit in the same circumstances.

 Is It Possible To Get Rid of Negative Equity on a Car?